 A Request for Approved Tides letter was sent to N/OPS1 on October 15, 2003 (Appendix IV).
 Verified tides from the N/OPS1 CO-OPS website were applied to THOMAS JEFFERSON data on February 20, 2004.
-Preliminary zoning and verified water levels downloaded from the CO-OPS web site were used for the OSD data within the limits of this sheet.
+Preliminary zoning and verified water levels downloaded from the CO-OPS web site were used for the OSD within the limits of this sheet.
+There were no differences in the preliminary and final zoning for this survey sheet.